Fanliangxian/Replication_PA_UA_phenology/README.md

 - `scripts/`: Python scripts for data processing and analysis
 - `gee_scripts/`: Google Earth Engine scripts for climate variable extraction
-- `plots.py`: Custom script to generate figures used in the paper
+- `plots_scripts`: Custom script to generate figures used in the paper

 ---